QuickBooks Time Review: Pros, Cons, and Features

 Verdict: 4.5 / 5

 I docked half a point for that frustrating user interface bug.
-Other than that, the PTO and leave features in QuickBooks Time offer a simple experience and strong functionality.
+Other than that, the PTO and leave management features in QuickBooks Time offer a simple experience and strong functionality.

 Reporting